-Your kiddo is tugging on her ear again.
+Your kiddo is tugging on their ear again.
 Uh-oh.
 Or maybe ear pain is keeping you up at night.
 No matter the age, ear infections are no fun.
-ENT-otolaryngologist Anh Nguyen-Huynh, MD, explains all about ear infections, and the earache remedies you can try at home.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 While most cases of ear infections clear up on their own, there are a handful of at-home remedies that can help, like applying a hot or cold compress, using over-the-counter pain relievers or adjusting your sleep position.

 “There are several home remedies for earaches,” says ENT-otolaryngologist Anh Nguyen-Huynh, MD.
 “Try them for the first two or three days if symptoms are mild.”

 Dr. Nguyen-Huynh explains how some of these at-home remedies work, what to avoid and when to see a doctor.

 Having that nagging pain in your ear can be uncomfortable, but using one of these home remedies can help relieve pain.

 Use an ice or heat pack and put it on the affected ear to help with pain.
 The temperature you use is up to you.
 But make sure to wrap it in a towel so it’s not too cold or too hot.
 If it’s too hot, you could cause burns.

 You can also alternate between a cold and warm compress every 10 minutes.